kushaldas/lym/docs/networking.rst

 by *+trace* flag.
-For the following example where we are trying to find the IP address for `anweshadas.in <https://anweshadas.in>`_, `dig` first connects to the root name servers to find the correct DNS resolvers for the *.in* servers, then they tells they tell *dig* to go the servers (in this case Dreamhost name servers) which contain the exact IP address for the domain.
+For the following example where we are trying to find the IP address for `anweshadas.in <https://anweshadas.in>`_, `dig` first connects to the root name servers to find the correct DNS resolvers for the *.in* servers, then they tell *dig* to go those servers (in this case Dreamhost name servers) which contain the exact IP address for the domain.

 ::